Ancient Coins — Greek, Roman & Byzantine Collector's Guide

 Greek Coinage — The Birth of Numismatic Art

 Beyond Athens, the Greek world produced an almost endless variety of coin types — each city-state expressing its identity through its chosen symbols.
-Corinth placed the winged horse Pegasus on its staters; Syracuse produced the magnificent Decadrachm with its portrait of the nymph Arethusa surrounded by dolphins, widely considered the most beautiful coin ever struck in antiquity.
-The tetradrachms of Alexander the Great, minted from Macedonia to Persia across three continents, carry the image of Herakles on one side and Zeus enthroned on the other — coins that followed his armies across the known world and were still being struck in his name long after his death.
+Corinth placed the winged horse Pegasus on its staters; Syracuse produced the magnificent Decadrachm with the nymph Arethusa surrounded by dolphins, widely considered the most beautiful coin struck in antiquity.
+The tetradrachms of Alexander the Great, minted across three continents during and after his campaigns, carry the image of Herakles on one side and Zeus enthroned on the other — coins that followed his armies across the known world and were still being struck in his name long after his death.

 Roman Coinage — Seven Centuries of Imperial History

 Rome produced more coinage over a longer period than any empire in the ancient world, and the variety available to collectors is staggering.
-Roman Republican denarii — struck before the emperors — feature the family emblems, legendary scenes, and political slogans of the great aristocratic houses that competed for power in Rome's final century of republican government.
-Imperial coinage, beginning with Augustus in 27 BCE, placed the emperor's portrait on virtually every coin struck across the empire — creating an unbroken visual record of over sixty emperors across four centuries of the Principate alone.
+Roman Republican denarii — struck before the emperors — feature the family emblems, legendary scenes, and political slogans of the great aristocratic houses competing for power in Rome's final century of republican government.
+Imperial coinage, beginning with Augustus in 27 BCE, placed the emperor's portrait on virtually every coin struck across the empire, creating an unbroken visual record of over sixty emperors across four centuries of the Principate alone.

 Roman coins were explicitly designed as propaganda.
-Military victories were commemorated with specific reverse types — the famous Judaea Capta sestertius of 70 CE showing a mourning Jewish figure beneath a palm tree is one of the most powerful political statements ever made on a coin.
-The Tribute Penny of Tiberius — the denarius cited in the Gospels when Jesus says "Render unto Caesar" — connects Roman numismatics directly to the New Testament.
-The gold Aureus of Constantine the Great, introducing the Chi-Rho symbol of Christianity onto Roman imperial coinage, marks one of the pivotal moments in Western civilization.
+The Judaea Capta sestertius of 70 CE showing a mourning Jewish figure beneath a palm tree is one of the most powerful political statements ever made on a coin.
+The Tribute Penny of Tiberius — the denarius cited in the Gospels — connects Roman numismatics directly to the New Testament.
+Constantine's gold Solidus introducing the Chi-Rho symbol of Christianity marks one of the pivotal moments in Western civilization.

 Key Ancient Coin Types — Eras & Value Ranges